-Peckham is a diverse neighbourhood in the South East and is considered one of its most vibrant areas of London.
-It’s filled with lots of eye-catching places, quirky watering holes, eclectic restaurants.
+Peckham is a diverse neighbourhood in the South East and is considered one of the most vibrant areas of London.
+It’s filled with lots of eye-catching places, quirky watering holes, and eclectic restaurants.

-Making Peckham a fun place, with tons of vary, leaving no room for dull moments when visiting this part of London.
+Making Peckham a fun place, with tons of variety, leaving no room for dull moments when visiting this part of London.

 There are a few of the top things you can do in Peckham.
 Level up at Peckham levels, this creative, cultural and social hub is drawing Londoners from far and wide and allowing them a space to showcase their talents.
 Catch a gig or a film screening at the Bussey building.